josherrickson/rlemon/README.txt

 min_cost_flow.cpp is a C++ program using the LEMON library to calcute the minimum cost flow of a graph.
 This program serves for timing purposes.
 In order to run the algorithm on any of the tests use the command ./minFlow followed by the size of the test.
 For example, to run the small  test with 34 nodes, use the command './minFlow smallTest'.
 In order to time the algorithm use 'time ./minFlow smallTest'.

+minCostFlow_package is a directory containing all files necessary to build the package.

 The Lemon folder contains all necessary files to use the network simplex module of the LEMON library.

 documention.xlsx contains the names of each file used from the LEMON library.